Last updated on May 15, 2025.

 The ADAT is not a requirement for application.
 If you take the ADAT we will consider your scores, but it is not a requirement for the Program.

-If accepted, you must submit your dental school diploma and NBDE or INDBE scores to the program.
+If accepted, you must submit your dental school diploma and proof of passing NBDE or INDBE scores to the program.